louis88-steemit/tokenbb-web-client/.github/ISSUE_TEMPLATE/task.md

 ## Bounty

-Is there a Steem Task Request?
-Is there a bounty for this task?
+We are offering a xx BT bounty for a merged pull request that solves this issue.